lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-11-23-CTT_in_Isabelle.md

 how Isabelle emerged from a jumble of influences: AUTOMATH, LCF and Martin-Löf.
 I stated that Isabelle had originated as a proof assistant for [Martin-Löf type theory](http://www.jstor.com/stable/37448).
-Eventually I realised that the type theory community wasn't much interested in this work, just as it wasn't much interested in [Nuprl](https://www.nuprl.org), which was by far the most developed type theory implementation out there.
+Eventually I realised that the type theory community wasn't interested in this work, just as it wasn't much interested in [Nuprl](https://www.nuprl.org), which was by far the most developed type theory implementation out there.
 Both implementations had been left behind by the sudden change to intensional equality.